 2. Yves Klein was a French artist who was a pioneer of the monochromatic painting style.
 His “fire paintings” are a series of works created by igniting a mixture of solvents, pigments, and gas on a large metal or paper support, producing a one-of-a-kind burst of colour and flames.
 The resulting charred surfaces are considered by some to be a testament to Klein’s ideas about the human experience of the void and the pursuit of transcendence.
 The fire paintings are considered important examples of Klein’s contribution to the development of performance art and the continuation of this tradition by later artists.

-3. Sol LeWitt was an American artist and leading figure in the Conceptual Art movement, best known for his large-scale wall drawings and structures, which are executed according to written instructions that he provides.
-The instructions are often simple, precise, and numerical, leaving the final execution of the work to others, sometimes professional draftsmen or volunteers.
+3. Sol LeWitt was an American artist and leading figure in the Conceptual Art movement, best known for his large-scale wall drawings and structures, which were executed according to written instructions that he provided.
+The instructions were often simple, precise, and numerical, leaving the final execution of the work to others, sometimes professional draftsmen or volunteers.

 4. Yoshiharu Habu is a professional shogi player from Japan.
 He has won numerous titles and is considered one of the greatest shogi players of all time.
 Shogi is a Japanese chess-like game and is one of the most popular board games in Japan.